arcee-ai/Model-Tools/README.md

 ---

-# Model Evaluation Workflow
+### Model Evaluation GUI

 <p align="center">
-Follow the steps below for evaluating your model using the Evaluation GUI.
+To use Evaluation GUI, aka evalgui.py, simply run the script in a Python environment [if Windows] or [if Linux] from the OS interface GUI through a CLI window and follow the steps below:
 </p>

 <table align="center">